Cuts Both Ways (song)

 "Cuts Both Ways" is a song by Cuban-American singer Gloria Estefan, released in 1990 worldwide as the fifth and final single from her debut solo album, Cuts Both Ways (1989).
 It had moderate success in the US, becoming a number one hit on the Billboard Adult Contemporary chart, while reaching #44 on the US Billboard Hot 100 and #48 on the US Cash Box Top 100.
-The single, even with its success, was not included on the US release of the Gloria Estefan Greatest Hits album, but was included in The Essential Gloria Estefan and iTunes Originals: Gloria Estefan.
+The song was included exclusively on the Australasian edition of Estefan's first greatest hits album, as well as all editions of The Essential Gloria Estefan and iTunes Originals: Gloria Estefan.
 A rerecorded version was also included on Estefan's 2020 album, Brazil305.

 Critical reception

 Matthew Hocter from Albumism described "Cuts Both Ways" as a "heartbreakingly beautiful song of love lost", and picked it as one of the "highlights" of the album of same name.
 Bill Coleman from Billboard viewed it as a "trademark-styled ballad, highlighted by lovely acoustic guitars and affecting vocals."
 David Giles from Music Week deemed it a "big ballad".
 He added, "Cliched lyrics aside; its acoustic guitar is undeniably pleasant and her voice is left attractively uncluttered, Carpenters style."
 A reviewer from The Network Forty noted that "shifting gears from power ballad to folk to Latin, this single has a deeper message, both musically and lyrically, than you might expect."
 Pop Rescue wrote that "this is really quite a nice track as it twists and turns", and "a nice plodder".
 Mike Soutar from Smash Hits called it a "latin-tinged sappy smoocher".